Accommodare ad Hominem

 spechtneus.jpg

-If we look at this fact in modern times, it quickly becomes clear that our manipulation of the environment has left its mark.
-It becomes clear to us that we cannot go further and want to return to the roots, to be one with nature again.
-But the diligent search for that connection is an illusion that we impose on ourselves.
+When we consider this fact in modern times, it becomes evident that our manipulation of the environment has left a lasting imprint.
+We realize that we can no longer move forward in this way and desire to return to our roots, to reconnect with nature.
+However, the relentless pursuit of that connection is an illusion we impose on ourselves.

 tenenklaviertje.jpg